tohirbeka1997-ops/dunyozamin1/docs/prd.md

 - Keep layout structure visible during loading

 **Error State:**
-- If a query fails, show non-blocking error message at bottom of dashboard:\n  - 'Failed to load analytics.
+- If a query fails, show non-blocking error message at bottom of dashboard:\n  -'Failed to load analytics.
 Please try again.'
   - Red background, white text, dismissible
 - Keep other successful widgets visible
 - Do not crash the entire dashboard